+We find the analysis with reflection symmetry is slightly favored by the data.
+For example, the maximum (330) Bayes (which also peaks at $t_\mathrm{ref}+6\,$ms) is $42$ when reflection symmetry is broken, compared to 56 when reflection symmetry is assumed (as discussed in the main text).
+We also find that we recover consistent values for parameters --- final mass, spin, and (330) amplitude --- for both models, and that $\Delta \beta$ and $\Delta \phi$ are centered on zero in the model without reflection symmetry.
+We therefore only report results from the model with reflection symmetry in the main text.

-When using the Kerr model, we do two analyses at several times, a circularly polarized one in which $\Delta \beta_{\ell m n}$ and $\Delta \phi_{\ell m n}$ are both set to zero, and one in which a common $\Delta \beta$ and $\Delta \phi$ for all modes are allowed to vary uniformly between $[-\pi/4, \pi/4)$ and $[-\pi,\pi)$, respectively.
-In all cases we find that the circularly polarized analysis is favored over the arbitrary polarized analysis; we therefore only report results from the former here.
-In all analyses we fix the azimuthal angle $\varphi = 0$, as it is degenerate with modes' initial phases.
-To obtain the frequency and damping times for a given mass and spin we use tabulated values from Berti et al.,\cite{Berti:2005ys} which we interpolate using a cubic spline.
-For the spheroidal harmonics we use tabulated values of the angular separation constants (also from Berti et al.~\cite{Berti:2005ys}) and solve the recursion formula given in Leaver.\cite{Leaver:1985ax} Our code for doing this is publicly available on GitHub.~\cite{pykerr}
+In all analyses we fix the azimuthal angle $\varphi = 0$, as it is degenerate with the modes' initial phases.
+To obtain the frequency and damping times for a given mass and spin we use tabulated values from Berti et al.~\cite{Berti:2005ys}, which we interpolate using a cubic spline.
+For the spheroidal harmonics we use tabulated values of the angular separation constants (also from Berti et al.~\cite{Berti:2005ys}) and solve the recursion formula given in Leaver~\cite{Leaver:1985ax}.
+Our code for doing this is publicly available on GitHub~\cite{pykerr}.

 For the agnostic analysis, we do not assume any mode corresponds to any particular $\ell m n$.
 We therefore use arbitrary complex numbers $X_{\ell \pm m n} = e^{i \psi_{\ell \pm m n}}$ in place of the ${}_{-2}S_{\ell \pm m n}$.
 Here, the $\psi_{\ell \pm m n}$ are allowed to vary uniformly in $[0, 2\pi)$.
 We vary a common $\Delta \beta$ parameter, but fix the $\Delta \phi$ parameter to zero, as it is degenerate with the $X_{\ell m n}$.